migueldemollet/Activity-Recognition/README.md

     * metadata: contains the data of the device on which the data was obtained

+* img: contains the images of the readme

 * src: It contains code of tests of the first versions

 * LICENSE: file that indicates the license of the repository